Professional Bio for Scott Galaba

 XML Software Engineer / Information Architect: At Teradata he created tools to programmatically create and import data into XML DITA topics and maps, he also created tools to automated the processes of converting HTML to XML DITA topics and the creation of DITA maps that are used to migrate the content into Content Management Systems.
 The processes and tools he created resulted in a change in the projected project time from one (1) year down to 3 months, resulting in both significant cost savings and allowed for unrealized resource reutilization of key resources.

 Front End Web Developer / Software Developer: At GA-ASI he analyzed, created, customized, reversed engineered, and resolved significant issues on an early implementation of SDL Contenta and SDL LiveContent (S1000D IETM).
-His efforts in resolving the issues on the early implementation and his creation and customization of over 80+ in-house solutions, their migration through several vendor software releases all the way through final product lease, resulted in significant time and an estimated cost savings of three quarters of a million dollars, versus the fees and charges that would have occurred if outsourced to the vendor or other third-party, and the unrealized cost associated with the SDLC of managing and implementing the changes.
+His efforts in resolving the issues on the early implementation and his creation and customization of over 80+ in-house solutions, their migration through several vendor software releases all the way through final product lease, along with performing the roles of DB Admin, Devops Engineer, and Information Architect, resulted in significant time and an estimated cost savings of three quarters of a million dollars, versus the fees and charges that would have occurred if outsourced to the vendor or other third-party, and the unrealized cost associated with the SDLC of managing and implementing the changes.

 Copyright © 1998-2017 Scott Galaba